Let’s discuss a violation that earned attention about the recent Coachella event around the Golden Rule.

 Fundamentals are the basics and typically are the things that captivate prospects into a genuine interest in whatever was displayed.
 If we apply it to Bieber here with this Coachella performance, we’re discussing another artist here that has about 2 decades worth of history that many would easily label as successful.

-I got a chance to watch the performance live on YouTube with my Music subscription.
-And could confirm that he shared his earlier work that revealed some of what’s considered the basics of success.
-He showed clips that included him working with mentors.
+Justin however, showed clips that included him working with mentors.
 The focus of the music proved he stayed concentrated on his own material.
 Love.
 That’s what I got out of it, and clearly the Coachella production team got that too.
 There were a few shots of him singing to his wife in the crowd.

 I don’t wanna yap, but if this would be a direct message to Justin Bieber, it would be to stick to the methods that got him to Headlining such a prestigious event.
 You sold that work which you performed, so you have to let it go.